nuwcru/krmp_varSens/README.md

 ### Conclusion

-Residual variance among years is captured by letting our slopes and intercepts vary by year.
-Moderate covariance between yearly
+Residual variance among years is captured by letting our slopes and intercepts vary.
+Moderate covariance between yearly intercepts and slopes.

 ### Contributors
 * Rebekah McKinnon